Staggerlee011/serialexperiments/content/posts/setup-virtualenv.md

 ## Activate environment

-Note, as i was switching between windows 10 and wsl ubuntu i found out you cant create an environment in one and use it in the other!
+Note, as I was switching between windows 10 and WSL Ubuntu I found out you cant create an environment in one and use it in the other!

 Windows: `.\env\Scripts\activate.ps1`